A Model for the Assessment of Multi-Hospital Systems vs. Freestanding Institutions

 Sixteen separate research hypothesis were tested to investigate if differences exist between system affiliated hospitals and freestanding facilities.
 The levels of analysis included teaching status, size, and ownership with the basic hypothesis for each level of analysis being;

 H0 : There is no difference in added value between system and non-system hospitals

 HA : There is some difference in added value between system and non-system hospitals

 Using two added value constructs, an additive model and a regression model this study found no added value due to system affiliation at the 5% level.
 Further the study found no added value in the categories of ownership, teaching status or size.
 These findings are compared to historical methods evaluating differences based upon the isolated measures of cost productivity and quality, and an 'economic only' model using cost and productivity.

 Lagasse, Paul Jr., "A Model for the Assessment of Multi-Hospital Systems vs. Freestanding Institutions" (1996).
-Dissertations at the University of New Haven.
+Doctoral Works at the University of New Haven.
 32.